Michael Meyer

 Founder practice

-• Evidence: Product concepts, research systems, service offers, direct customer loops, and pricing lessons.
+• Proof: Product concepts, research systems, service offers, customer loops, pricing lessons, and direct market feedback.

 Writing practice

-Solomon Assembly and The Lion in My House reflect a long-running practice: structure dense material, expose the decision it asks of the reader, and make the point useful without flattening it.
+Solomon Assembly and The Lion in My House reflect a habit that carries into executive work: organize dense material, separate the core question from the noise, and make the conclusion usable.

-• Move: Reduce a complex idea to the decision, tradeoff, or action it requires.
+• Business use: Reduce a complex idea to the decision, tradeoff, or action it requires.

-• Evidence: Books, study material, teaching work, and executive-style synthesis.
+• Proof: Books, study material, teaching work, and executive-style synthesis.

-• Transfer: Stronger executive briefs, clearer case studies, and cleaner judgment under pressure.
+• Carryover: Clearer briefs, better case studies, and sharper judgment under pressure.

 Community practice

-Ongoing service with The Prisoner’s Hope, the Homeless Coalition of Southern Indiana, and Project Recovery So.
-IN keeps the work connected to people facing constraints no operating model can abstract away.
+Work with The Prisoner’s Hope, the Homeless Coalition of Southern Indiana, and Project Recovery So.
+IN keeps my operating lens close to consequences: employment, shelter, recovery, and the practical constraints people face inside systems they did not design.

-• Evidence: Mentorship, employer outreach, winter shelter support, recovery-community support, and volunteer web work.
+• Proof: Mentorship, employer outreach, winter shelter support, recovery-community support, and volunteer web work.

-• Transfer: More patient leadership, better listening, and a stronger bias toward the next workable step.
+• Carryover: More patient leadership, better listening, and a bias toward the next workable step.

 Peer Evidence